mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

             if visited:
                 answer.append(node.val)
             else:
-                stack.append(node.right, False)
-                stack.append(node, True)
-                stack.append(node.left, False)
+                stack.append((node.right, False))
+                stack.append((node, True))
+                stack.append((node.left, False))

     return answer
 ```

-In English, we instantiate a list for our answer, as well as a stack that contains a tuple of our root node and `False` indicating that we haven't visited this node yet.
-We then use a `while` loop that executes as long as any elements exist in `stack`.
-We remove the last element of the stack with `.pop`, then check if `node` exists (it won't later in the loop for nodes with no children, for example).
-If `node` exists and we've visited this node before, we append our node value to the answer.
-If we haven't visited this node yet, we add its right child (with a flag saying we haven't seen it yet), the current node (with a flag seeing we _have_ seen it already), and then the left child with a "haven't seen yet" flag.
-The process repeats until we've processed all nodes, and we then return a list of node values sorted in-order.
+In English, we perform these steps:
+1. Instantiate a list for our answer (`answer`) and a stack (`stack`) that contains a tuple of our root node and `False` indicating that we haven't visited this node yet.
+2. Start a `while` loop, which executes as long as any elements exist in `stack`.
+3. Remove the last element of the stack with `.pop`, then check if `node` exists.
+  - (`node` won't always exist in later iterations for nodes with no children).
+4. If `node` exists and we've visited this node before, append our node value to the answer.
+5. If we haven't visited this node yet, add its right child (with a flag saying we haven't seen it yet), the current node (with a flag seeing we _have_ seen it already), and then the left child with a "haven't seen yet" flag.
+6. Repeat steps 3-6 until we've processed all nodes.
+7. Return a list of node values sorted in-order.

-Lines 17-19 might seem out of order $-$ shouldn't the left node come first?
+Step 5 (lines 17-19) might seem out of order $-$ shouldn't the left node come first?
 Because stacks are [Last In First Out](https://www.geeksforgeeks.org/lifo-last-in-first-out-approach-in-programming/), the first node we want to process needs to be the _last_ node we add to the stack.
+Hence we add right first, then left.

 Now for the recursive method: